Stella-Kiarie/Company-s-_Aviation-Diversification/README.md

 Data from the National Transportation Safety Board

-The dataset contains 90348 rows of data and 31 columns of data Some significant columns for the  company’s risk assessment include:
+The dataset contains 90348 rows of data and 31 columns of data.
+After exploring the dataset, some rows containing missing values had to be dropped and some columns.
+Remaining with 27580 rows and 14 relevant columns for the data analysis
+Some significant columns for the  company’s risk assessment include:

 Aircraft Make- different aircraft makes, i.e., Cessna,